ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ## Transparency

-Since Matlab needs to be able to inspect the variables in a parfor loop before running it, there are restrictions on what commands can be used inside the parallel loop.
+Since MATLAB needs to be able to inspect the variables in a parfor loop before running it, there are restrictions on what commands can be used inside the parallel loop.
 These restrictions are called parallel transparency.
 In particular, commands like `save`/`load`, `clear`, and `eval` cannot be used.
-These commands modify Matlab's workspace variables, making it difficult for Matlab to determine what variables may be changing.
+These commands modify MATLAB's workspace variables, making it difficult for MATLAB to determine what variables may be changing.

 One useful workaround is to put some of the parallel loop's code in a function.
 Code inside a function does not need to be transparent.
-A Matlab function has its own variable workspace, so it does not affect the shared parallel workspace used in the parallel loop iterations.
+A MATLAB function has its own variable workspace, so it does not affect the shared parallel workspace used in the parallel loop iterations.

 For reference, see [https://www.mathworks.com/help/distcomp/transparency.html](https://www.mathworks.com/help/distcomp/transparency.html)

-## Timing Matlab code
+## Timing MATLAB code

 We have mentioned that a very important point is to figure out which part of your code takes a long time.
-Matlab provides the `tic` and `toc` commands to do this.
+MATLAB provides the `tic` and `toc` commands to do this.
 You just need to put a `tic` command where you want to start timing, and a `toc` command where you want to stop timing.
 The `toc` command will print out how long the code between these commands took.
 For example:

 ~~~
 tic